qiujunzhang03-7/GR5293-peft-medical-vqa/docs/REPORT.md

 4. **The complete LoRA fine-tuning pipeline: quick-run validation + 3-rank ablation (r ∈ {4, 8, 16})** (§ 5)
 5. Repository scaffolding, reproducibility tooling, hand-off docs, literature review

-Items 4 and 5 are the new additions versus the original proposal's "Member 1 = data + baseline only" scope.
-The completed LoRA ablation was originally Member 2's responsibility; completing it in week 4 parallelizes the critical path and frees Member 2 for QLoRA + DoRA.
+Items 4 and 5 are the new additions versus the original proposal's data + baseline scope.
+We completed the LoRA experiments in week 4 to parallelize the critical path.

 ---